 On 26th May 1991 he was travelling in that vehicle from Kampala going to Mbarara and was involved in an accident.
-He was driving that vehicle and had other passengers, his driver sitting in the driver's seat and had two others.
-His escort and the police and there was also a passenger.
-He was about 9 miles reaching Masaka at Mpungwe and they were about to negotiate a corner.
-And on the opposite side and because it was a long corner there came a vehicle heading straight towards them at a high speed.
-Though it had slightly rained the road was not slippery the speed of the vehicle was so fast that it was directly on his side of the road.
+He was driving that vehicle and had other passengers, his driver was sitting in the drivers seat and had two others.
+His escert and the police and there was also a passenger.
+He was about 9 miles reaching Masaka at Mpungwe and they were about to negotiate a corner, And on the opposite side and because it was a long corner there came a vehicle heading straight to wards them at a high speed.
+Though it had slightly/the road was not slipperry the speed of the vehicle was so fast that it was directly on his side of the road.
 That he had to take immediate evasive action to avoid a head on collision.
-He braked and started to avoid the vehicle which was still on his side when all over a sudden still moving at a high speed cut a cross the road infront of him on his right hand side trying to head on his side of the road was ending and the man did not mind going to his side.
-The man swerved on the left hand side where he should have been and that was where the impact happened.
+He braked and started to avoid the vehicle which was still on his side when all over a sudden still moving at a high speed cut a cross the read infrent of him on his right handside trying to head on his side of the road where he should have been in the first place.
+He swerved to his left because the road was ending and the man did not mind going to his side, .
+The man swerved on the left hand side where he should have been and that was / the impact happened.

-Their vehicle was moving very slowly so when the taxi knocked, the left hand side of his car it went off and crossed the road on the opposite direction and tragically people lost their lives.
-He had some muscle pain and went to Kitovu for treatment.
-Their passengers were hospitalized.
-But as they were struggling to get out the victims they found that there were four passengers in the front seat of the taxi squeezed together which made it impossible for the driver to negotiate the corners.
+Their vehicle was moving very slowly so when the taxi knocked the left hand side of his car it went off and crossed the road on the opposite direction and tragically people lost their lives.
+He had some muscle pain and went to Kitovu for treatment, passengers were hospotalized.
+But as they were struggling to get out .../6 the-victims they found that there were four passengers in the front seat of the taxi) sequenzed together which made it impossible for the driver to negotiate the corner.

 They reported the incident to Masaka police station.
 The police came after they had left.
 His driver was not driving.
-He gave him time to rest.
-For him he was qualified driver.
-The driver hit him at the right side of the vehicle.
-He had no alterative but to switch on the man's side inorder to save his passengers.
-I cross examination PW1 replied that if he had remained on his left hand side the accident might not have happened.
-He was not the one driving on the wrong side.
-He was knocked on the right hand side of the land rover (Two photographs were tendered and exhibited).
-They saw the tax.
-It was 30 meters infront of him and visibility was clear.
+He gave him time to rest, For him he was qualified driver.
+The driver hit him at the right side of the vehicle, He had no alternative but to switch on the man's side inorder to save his passengers.

+In cross examination PW1 replied that if he had remained on his left hard side the accident might not have happened.
+He was not the one driving or the wrongside.
+He was knowked on the right hand side of the landrover (Two photographs were tendered and exhibited) They saw the taxi, / was 30 metres infront of him and visability was clear.

 The second witness called by the defence was John Semwanga DW2 who testified that in 1991 he was driving for DW1.
-He was driving motor vehicle No UPI066.
+He was driving motor vehicle No UPI 166